 One of the first telltale signs that you have hard water is when your soap is refusing to lather.
 If you are noticing that you’re having a hard time soaping up in the shower, even though you’ve got a water softener, then it’s time to look at it.
 Another indication that you’re not getting enough lather is that you’re going through a ton of shampoo, more than usual.
-In these types of situations, call a professional like Nick’s Plumbing and Sewer Services.
+In these types of situations, call a professional like Nick’s Plumbing and Air Conditioning Services.

 2. Laundry Problems

 Clothing washed in hard water usually feels scratchy and rough to the touch.
 One solution is using fabric softener to counteract this stiffness.
 Suppose you’ve already installed a water softener, and your clothing is still coming out of the washer feeling stiff.
 In that case, it’s time to take a closer look at the machine.
 It might be that your softener may need more salt solution.
 Or it might be that it’s not working at all and you need a new installation.

 It’s essential to check your water softener regularly to make sure it’s functioning correctly.
 Hard water can damage a washing machine and other appliances, including hot water heaters and dishwashers.

 Hard water has a different taste than its soft water counterpart.
 For some people who drink water right out of the tap, the unique flavor of soft water with its heavy mineral content is something they enjoy a great deal.
 If for some reason, they suddenly realize the water no longer tastes that way, then it may be time to check their water softener.

 4. Calcified buildup around the faucets and pipes